tmfg/digitraffic/pages/kayttoehdot-en.md

 links:
 ---

-Fintraffic's open data is licensed under the Creative Commons 4.0 By license except for certain maritime data, which is licensed under a separate license.
-Creative Commons 4.0 By is recommended by JHS-189 as an open data license for public authorities in Finland.
-It gives the right to distribute, remix, tweak, and build upon your work, even commercially, as long as they credit you for the original creation.
+Fintraffic's open data is licensed under the Creative Commons 4.0 By license.
+It gives the right to distribute, remix, tweak, and build upon our data, even commercially, as long as you credit the source for the original creation.

 ## Attribution guidelines